 Our commission rates, and the commission override payments we receive from health insurance carriers for achieving sales volume thresholds or other objectives, are either set by each carrier or negotiated between us and each carrier.
-Carriers have altered, and may in the future alter, the contractual relationships we have with them, either by renegotiation or unilateral action.
+Carriers have altered, and may in the future alter, the contractual relationships we have with them on short notice, either by renegotiation or unilateral action.
 If these contractual changes result in reduced commissions, our business may suffer and our operating results and financial condition could be harmed.
 In addition, carriers periodically change the criteria they use for determining whether they are willing to insure individuals as well as other underwriting practices.
 At various times, carriers have applied more stringent underwriting criteria and practices to applications for health insurance.
+For instance, we believe we recently have experienced a change in health insurance carrier underwriting criteria and practices that is more stringent than in prior periods.
 These practices result in a decrease in the rate at which insurance policies submitted through our ecommerce platform are approved.
 Changes in carrier underwriting criteria or practices could negatively impact sales of insurance policies on our ecommerce platform and could harm our business, operating results and financial condition.